 Not everyone is familiar with the chicken skin problem—except those who suffer from it.
 Keratosis pilaris is when excess keratin (protein from the top most layer of the skin) accumulates and plugs the hair follicle.

-The result is an array of reddish bumps that look like tiny pimples.
+The result is an array of reddish bumps that look like tiny pimples that may require aesthetic treatments by a dermatologist.
 Keratosis pilaris can occur any time after the age of 10 and worsen around puberty.